SummaryRead the full fact sheet

-In serious mental health crisis situations, call for an ambulance or the police by phoning triple zero ().
+In urgent mental health crisis situations, call for an ambulance or the police by phoning triple zero (000).

 If you need non-urgent help, start by contacting your local doctor or community health centre.
-Local doctors can assess and treat many common mental health concerns including depression and anxiety.
-They can also provide referrals to psychiatrists and other mental healthcare professionals if needed.
+Local doctors can assess and treat many common mental health concerns, including and .
+They can also provide referrals to and other mental health care professionals if needed.

 Treatments for mental illness are more effective than ever before.
-Sometimes feelings like shame, fear or denial can stop you from seeking help, believing that mental illness is a weakness or, in the case of children and teenagers, the result of bad parenting.
+Sometimes feelings like shame, fear or denial can stop you from seeking help, as can the belief that mental illness is a weakness.
 Mental illness is a medical issue and help is available.

 Specialist mental health services

 The service they recommend may be delivered in a hospital or while you continue to live in your home, depending on the issue and its severity.
-In Victoria, the mental health service system is divided into services for adults (aged 16–64), children and youth (aged 0–18) and older people (aged over 64).
+In Victoria, the mental health service system is divided into services for adults (aged 16 to 64), children and youth (aged 0 to 18) and older people (aged over 64).

 When to contact a mental health service